6 eLearning Trends Shaping Modern Online Courses

 PluralSight took on the challenge of making a self-taught course as helpful as a fully guided eLearning course by bringing in some unexpected technology: matchmaking algorithms, similar to those used on dating sites.
 When students get stuck, they can call for help via video chat with a mentor.
 Using this technology, students can be matched up with a mentor who is best suited to helping them with their problem, 24/7.
 This technology takes the full independence of a self-guided course and adds a lifeline—someone to turn to when students get discouraged.

 This technology forces use to look at learning differently.
-It isn’t that students who fall behind aren’t understanding the material or choosing not to focus on their studies.
+While there are criticisms of eLearning, It isn’t that students who fall behind aren’t understanding the material or choosing not to focus on their studies.
 Some students have more demands on their time and energy than others, and it can be a challenge for them to keep up.
 Providing more accessible and flexible eLearning options could help bridge that gap.
 By offering flexible courses and on-demand help from expert mentors, reducing the STEM diversity problem could become much easier.

 Video has been a medium in eLearning for a while, but a lot of it has been limited to pre-recorded modules, and not explored to its full potential.
 Many people who need to learn a new skill or fix a problem look to the Internet for a video demonstration, because it’s less abstract and we’re used to learning by watching others.
 Video has the power to engage students, cater to different learning styles, and act as the main tool for learning, rather than as a supplement.
 But that’s not all video has to offer.